Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: The Consensus Protocol

 This is the \textbf{third key design point} contributing to the safety of \sysnamec without the need for links between proposers.
 Namely, instead of forcing a direct happened-before relationship between proposer slots, we take advantage of the predefined total ordering of proposer slots to ensure that any decision is recursively carried forward such that no matter the commit pattern, the commit decisions are deterministic.

-\textbf{Step 3: Commit sequence} After processing all slots, the validator derives an ordered sequence of slots.
+\para{Step 3: Commit sequence} After processing all slots, the validator derives an ordered sequence of slots.
 Subsequently, the validator iterates over that sequence, committing all slots marked as \textsf{to-commit} and skipping all slots marked as \textsf{to-skip}.
 This iteration continues until the first \textsf{undecided} slot is encountered. \Cref{sec:security} demonstrates that this commit sequence is safe and that eventually all slots will be classified as either \textsf{to-commit} or \textsf{to-skip}.
-In the example depicted in \Cref{fig:example}, the commit sequence is L1a, L1c, L1d, L2a. \Cref{sec:example} provides a detailed walkthrough of the decision rule applied to the example DAG of \Cref{fig:example}.
+In the example depicted in \Cref{fig:example}, the commit sequence is L1a, L1c, L1d, L2a. \iflongversion \Cref{sec:example} \else The long version of the paper~\cite{mysticeti-long} \fi provides a detailed walkthrough of the decision rule applied to the example DAG of \Cref{fig:example}.

 This is the \textbf{final key design point} of \sysnamec; unlike prior work that commits everything the moment a decision rule exists, \sysnamec applies some backpressure through undecided slots to preserve safety.
 This, however, does not harm performance, as these undecided slots would have not even existed as possible commit candidates in prior designs.